Other ResourcesBLM Lakeview

-The Upper Klamath flows from Upper Klamath Lake in Southern Oregon to Copco Reservoir in Northern California .
+The Upper Klamath (often called "the UK") flows from Upper Klamath Lake in Southern Oregon to Copco Reservoir in Northern California .
 The Hell's Corner section starts at JC Boyle Powerhouse and ends at Copco Reservoir.
 The powerhouse is located about 30 miles from Klamath Falls and 50 miles from Ashland.

 The Upper Klamath flows through a secluded canyon with gorgeous scenery, abundant wildlife, and a lot of whitewater.
 The first 5 miles are relatively easy with class II and III rapids for warm up.
 The 7 miles that follow are known as Hell's Corner Gorge!
 The rapids are more frequent and they are long.
-Many people refer to the Upper Klamath as continuous in nature however; it is a pool drop river.
-The difficulty increases due to the length of the rapids, the numerous 90 degree blind corners and the brown water that the rocks are camouflaged by.
+While many people refer to the Upper Klamath as continuous in nature, it really is a pool drop river.
+The difficulty increases due to the length of the rapids, the numerous 90 degree blind corners and the brown water which camoflages the rocks.

 On the fun side the Klamath offers some play on the fly, 6-8 foot haystack waves, and 3-4 foot pile on friendly holes!

 The Upper Klamath is a remote river and has little access.

 Spring Island Launch is the main put-in about 1/4 mile below the powerhouse.
 There is a trip registration box, pit toilets, gauge, and a practice eddy.
 Overnight camping at the Spring Island Launch is prohibited.
 Campers should stay at Topsy Campground located along Boyle Reservoir just upstream.
 For those that wish a back woods camping experience a rough 3 mile drive past Spring Island put-in down the jeep road along the river leads to the BLM camps.
 Outhouse toilets and fire pits are available.